duong28022003/EmpAttrition/README.md

 # 📌 EmpAttrition

+---

+*This project aims to help organizations understand, predict, and reduce employee attrition for a more stable and efficient workforce.*

+---

 ## 🔍 What is Attrition?
 Attrition refers to the gradual reduction in the number of employees, customers, or other individuals in a group over time.
 It occurs naturally due to various reasons, such as resignation, retirement, or disengagement.